 How Does a Reverse Mortgage Work?

-If you’re like most retired Australians, most of your wealth is probably tied up in your family home rather than your superannuation.
-So what is a reverse mortgage?
 A reverse mortgage can help you to access the savings built up in your home over time – your home equity – to live the retirement lifestyle you deserve.

 Who should download the guide?

 If you want a long and comfortable retirement living in your own home, this guide is for you.
 It’s particularly valuable if:

 - You have equity savings in your home

 - Your savings can't fund over 20 years of retirement.

 Learn how accessing your home equity could help you consolidate debts or increase your income.